 Sakuna: Of Rice and Ruin is built around a daily routine.
 Crafting, cooking, and most importantly: planting and harvesting rice.
 You’ll endear yourself to all the characters and chuckle at their antics.
 You’ll also be surprised by the sheer depth on display.
 With time, pasts will slowly unravel, and the truth will reveal itself - things aren’t what they seem.
 The question will now become: will Sakuna find salvation?

 SLICE OF LIFE WITH A BIT OF SPICE! - Gameplay

-What comes after is a tale where we learn of Sakuna’s parents.
-A love between a Warrior God and the Harvest Goddess.
-We uncover the secrets of the island she and the humans have been exiled to.
-And learn of the mysterious pasts of each one.
-As time elapses, we‘ll come face-to-face with a familiar.
 I’d be remiss to categorize Sakuna: Of Rice and Ruin as a Metroidvania.
-It’s a recipe consisting of 50% rice farming and 50% side-scrolling action.
-You’ll be tasked with traversing various small areas in order to advance the story.
-Before selecting a board, you’ll notice a list of items.
+It’s a recipe that consists of 50% rice farming and 50% side-scrolling action and tasks you with traversing various sections of the map to advance the story.
+Before selecting one of the levels, you’ll notice a list of items.
 These are what you can expect to find within.
-They’ll be used in two ways.
+Once obtained, it’s used in two different ways:

 As ingredients for fertilizer

 It’s worth noting that anything equipped is visually displayed - a nice touch of polish.